 If you want to walk away with a potentially larger profit thanks to cashback, then you need to follow these steps.
-It’s all pretty easy, but I do have a few warnings, which I’ll get to in a bit.
+It’s all pretty easy, but I do have a few major warnings, which I’ll get to in a bit.

 Go to a cashback site and search for Scottish Friendly.
 You might see a few options.
 To get the most money you probably want the Investment ISA option rather than the Junior ISA alternative.